 13410 River Road, Carmel 46033

 The mile-long path winds through wooded acres alongside the White River.
-This trail is complete with great scenery, and shade for a walk on a hot summer day.
+This trail is complete with great scenery and shade for hot summer days.

 Go adventuring in confidence, knowing you and your wheels can safely travel on trails.